zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

 }
 ```

-When you initialize the ParameterProvider there are two mandatory callbacks that must be specified within the constructor options.
-These two callbacks are *mapIncomingDataForEditScope* and *mapOutgoingDataForCollector* which allow you to map to and from TResult <> TEditScope.
-Continuing with our example the ParameterProvider would be initialized as follows:
+There are two required callbacks that are specified in the constructor options when the   `ParameterProvider` is initialized.
+They are **mapIncomingDataForEditScope** and **mapOutgoingDataForCollector**, and they map between the `TResult` and the `TEditScope`.
+Consequently, the `ParameterProvider` would be initialized as follows.

 ```ts
 export class ParameterProviderFormPartViewModel extends MsPortalFx.ViewModels.Forms.Form<ProviderModels.ServerConfig> {

     public parameterProvider: MsPortalFx.ViewModels.ParameterProvider<ProviderModels.ServerConfig, ProviderModels.ServerFormData>;